Best Practices / Helpful Hints for Online Courses

 Have a good understanding of the amount of time that your online class will take.
-Online and hybrid classes replace time that you would spend in class with online work.
+Online and hybrid classes replace the time that you would spend in class with online work.
 In addition to that work, you will have homework to complete as well.
-As a guideline, you should plan to spend 3-9 hours per week working on a 3-credit course that spans a traditional 16-week semester.
+As a guideline, you should plan to spend at least 6 hours per week working on a 3-credit course that spans a traditional 16-week semester.
 For some students the time may be less while others may need more time and some classes will require more time on task as well.

 Develop a regular schedule for working on your class

 You should establish a regular schedule for working on your online or hybrid course work.
 Studies have shown that students who have scheduled their time to work on these types of classes are more successful than those students who do not.
 In order to be able to focus on your work during this time, let your family/friends know that the time that you are working on your class should be interruption-free.

 Don’t wait until right before an assignment is due to submit it